9 Safety Tips for Out of Country Travel

 Tip #8: Know who to call and how to process a claim.

 Much like the local emergency number, it’s essential to know who to call in the event you need to make an insurance claim while travelling.
 Notify your insurance company as soon as you can, and they’ll talk you through the next steps.

 If you’re travelling with family or friends, be sure that everyone is aware of the itinerary.
 If something goes wrong while you’re on your own, the rest of your party will know something has gone amiss.

 Making a Case for Travel Insurance

 Canadians like travelling (particularly when the temperature dips below -0°C), but many do so without the added protection of travel insurance.
-As an insurance company ourselves, we’ll admit to a bit of bias here, but travelling without insurance opens Canadians and their families up to significant financial risk.
+By having travel insurance, you’ll protect yourself and your family—wherever your adventures take you.